Recently updated on: September 27, 2023

 Many variables can change that will prove this formula as inconsistent or not applicable, like adding more to your investment every month, changes in the interest rate of your investment vehicle, and more.

 Compound interest is a double-edged sword.
-It can either work in your favor or against you, so you must be very careful.
+It can either work in your favor or against you, so you must be careful.

 Always remember that there are many financial instruments that you can use to your advantage, and there are also many financial traps and scams waiting for your to fall into their pit, so practice due diligence.